ease-crc/vr-program-synthesis/README.md

 Companion repository for the paper "Knowledge-Driven Robot Program Synthesis from Human VR Demonstrations", presented at the 20th International Conference on Principles of Knowledge Representation and Reasoning (KR2023) ([arXiv](TODO)).

 The repository contains the source code for our reasoner and our task representation.
+The source code for parsing VR demonstrations to Narrative-Enabled Episodic Memories (NEEMs) can be found in [this repository](https://github.com/ease-crc/vr-neem-converter).

 ## High-level overview